hasanilingi/imdb-crawler/README.md

 # IMDB Crawler

-A node library to gets Movie and Tv Series  info from IMDB and returns collected data as a json
+A node library to get Movie and Tv Series  info from IMDB and returns collected data as a json

 ## Getting Started